wikimedia/ws-export/README.md

 ==========================

 Wikisource export is a tool for exporting Wikisource page in many format like opds.
-He provide also an OPDS catalog generator.

 Installation
 ============

-You have only to donload the files and use it in a web server with PHP 5.3 or more with XPath.
+You have only to download the files and use it in a web server with PHP 5.3 or more with XPath.

 Composition
 ===========